RISC-KC/basic_rv32s/guidelines/development_log.md

 We need to flush on mispredict—choose where this flush will be handled Think about how to handle the writedone signal.

 If Jump calculation can be done in the Branch Predictor, i.e., in IF, the flush penalty would be reduced—decide how to do this.
-It feels like it’ll go away once we do OoOE anyway, but for now… we need speed, so we’ll keep the existing scheme: in EX, the Jump signal and ALUresult arrive, and PCC updates NextPC to that address.
+It feels like it’ll go away once we do OoOE anyway, but for now... we need speed, so we’ll keep the existing scheme: in EX, the Jump signal and ALUresult arrive, and PCC updates NextPC to that address.

 That’s it for today.
-Let’s hurry and finish pipelining, then make the RV64IMA cheat sheet while studying each extension, and study dual-core structure, TLB, virtual memory, OS…
+Let’s hurry and finish pipelining, then make the RV64IMA cheat sheet while studying each extension, and study dual-core structure, TLB, virtual memory, OS...

 ### [2025.04.07.]